 - Click Add Param in the Parameter Profiles section.

-- The Create Parameter Profile window appears.
+- The Create Parameter Profile window opens.

-- Select the appropriate URL Profile from the drop down list (Example: passwordHint).
+- Select the appropriate URL profile from the drop-down list (Example: passwordHint).

 - Enter a name in the Parameter Profile Name field.